GailSlaney/RapidReflex/README.md

 # Rapid Reflex

-This game uses a stopclock to measure users' response time to select the correct image displayed on the screen.
+This game uses a stopclock to measure users' response time in selecting the correct image displayed on the screen.

 ***
 Having young grandchildren motivated me to look for fun ways to teach them new skills.
 This game was initially designed to help them and others learn shapes and colors using a fun computer game.